 The Sui Dynasty and the Dawn of Meritocracy

 Emperor Wen, the founder of the Sui dynasty, initiated reforms aimed at centralizing power and strengthening the imperial administration.
-He recognized the need for a more objective and merit-based method of selecting officials.
+Still, he recognized the need for a more objective and merit-based method of selecting officials.
 This led to the introduction of preliminary examinations, which, while still limited in scope, marked a significant departure from the previous reliance on aristocratic connections.
 These early examinations focused primarily on Confucian classics and literary ability.

 A Comprehensive Overview of the Civil Service Exam